hotndy/beautiful-jekyll/Notes/TensorFlow-Queuing-and-Threading.md

 ## <a name="string"></a>  The `string_input_producer` and `shuffle_batch`

-There are two queue helpers in TensorFlow which basically replicate the functionality of my custom functions which utilize FIFOQueue and RandomShuffleQueue.
+There are two queue helpers in TensorFlow which basically replicate the functionality of my custom functions which utilize **FIFOQueue**  and `RandomShuffleQueue`.
 These functions are called string_input_producer which takes a list of filenames and creates a FIFOQueue with enqueuing implicitely provided, and shuffle_batch which creates a RandomShuffleQueue with enqueuing and batch-sized dequeuing already provided.
 In my main program (cifar_shuffle_batch) you can replace my cifar_filename_queue and cifar_shuffle_batch_queue functions with calls to string_input_producer and shuffle_batch respectively, like so:

 # file_q = cifar_filename_queue(filename_list)
 file_q = tf.train.string_input_producer(filename_list)